Mermaid (software)

-Mermaid is an open-source JavaScript-based diagramming and charting tool that generates diagrams from text-based descriptions.
+Mermaid is an open-source JavaScript-based diagramming and charting software that generates diagrams from text-based descriptions.
 Created by Knut Sveidqvist in 2014, the project originated from a need to simplify diagram creation in documentation workflows after experiencing issues with proprietary software file formats.

 Features

 Mermaid allows users to create various types of diagrams using a Markdown-like syntax, including: